brightsparklabs/asanti/docs/design.md

 generated.IRI-Parameters.callContentLinkInformation
 ```

-The text of the `Pseudo Type Definition` is formatted to a single line of text.
-An
+The text of the `Pseudo Type Definition` is formatted to a single line of text
-`AsnSchemaComponentTypeRaw` object is returned from the
-`AsnSchemaComponentTypeParser.parseComponentType` method.
-It stores the following:

-- The `AsnSchemaComponentType`
-- The generated name
-- The text of the `Pseudo Type Definition`
+ An `AsnSchemaComponentTypeGenerated` object is used to store the `Pseudo Type

-The `AsnSchemaComponentTypeParser.parse` method processes the
+ Definition`.
+The `AsnSchemaComponentTypeGenerated` type extends the
-`AsnSchemaComponentTypeRaw` objects to create a `ComponentTypeParseResult`
-object which contains the following:

-- `ImmutableList<AsnSchemaComponentType>` - containing all parsed Component
-Types.
+ `AsnSchemaComponentType` to add an extra instance variable named
-- `ImmutableMap<String, String>` - containing a map of `Pseudo Type
+ `typeDefinitionText` which stores the text of the `Pseudo Type Definition`.
-Definitions` where the generated name is the key and the Type Definition text
-is the value.

 ### Parsing Pseudo Type Definitions

 When parsing constructed types (SET, SEQUENCE or CHOICE) in the
-`AsnSchemaTypeDefinitionParser` class, the Component Types and `Pseudo Type
+`AsnSchemaTypeDefinitionParser` class, the `Pseudo Type Definitions` are
-Definitions` are extracted from the `ComponentTypeParseResult` object.
-The
+extracted from the `ImmutableList<AsnSchemaComponentType>` returned from the
-constructed Type Definition is created using the parsed Component Types and the
+`AsnSchemaComponentTypeParser.parse` method by checking whether the instance of
+`AsnSchemaComponentType` is a `AsnSchemaComponentTypeGenerated`.
+Each instance
+of `AsnSchemaComponentTypeGenerated` is parsed into an
+`AbstractAsnSchemaTypeDefinition` using the `typeDefinitionText` instance
+variable and existing parse methods in the `AsnSchemaTypeDefinitionParser`
+class.
+An `List<AbstractAsnSchemaTypeDefinition>` is generated for all parsed
-`Pseudo Type Definitions` are parsed into Type Definitions using the parse methods
+`Pseudo Type Definitions` and the constructed Type Definition itself is added to
-in the `AsnSchemaTypeDefinitionParser` class.
+this list before being returned as a
+`ImmutableList<AbstractAsnSchemaTypeDefinition>` by the parse method of the
+constructed type.

 All parsed Type Definitions are returned in an
 `ImmutableList<AbstractAsnSchemaTypeDefinition>` object from the